BU-Tools/uHAL_AXI_regmap/README.md

 Standalone example using the example_xml directory:
 This requires uhal installed (usually in /opt/cactus/lib)

 git submodule update --init --recursive cd example_xml
 ../generate_test_xml CM_USP
 LD_LIBRARY_PATH=/opt/cactus/lib/ ../build_vhdl_packages test.xml templates/axi_generic/template_map.vhd

 Now you should have CM_USP_map.vhd and CM_USP_PKG.vhd

+---

+new_parser.py is a script that will build a tree in the new_node data sctructure

+required package:
+lxml
+argparse

+usage
+python new_parser.py -ifs path_to_entry_file.xml